The Implications Of Adopting A Worldlang

 3. The Consequences And Implications Of Adopting A Worldlang

-- There would be more international and intercultural communication than ever before.
+- There would be more international and intercultural communication.

-- The main people that would be excluded from the worldlang would be uncontacted humans (explain), and humans that are deaf or hard or hearing (they would be able to read it, but not speak it)
+- The main people that would be excluded from the worldlang would be uncontacted humans, and humans that are deaf or hard or hearing (they would be able to read it, but not speak it).

 - Sign languages would probably be unaffected by a spoken worldlang because sign languages offer advantages to deaf and hard-of-hearing people that a spoken worldlang could never offer.

-- There would be fewer translation costs for companies and regimes around the world, so there would be money saved in those areas and a significantly lower need for interpreters.
+- There might be fewer translation costs for companies and governments around the world, which might save money and significantly lower the need for interpreters.
+However, AI could change this.

-- Linguistic minorities would be less economically disadvantaged, less educationally disadvantaged, and less isolated from the rest of the world.
-Hopefully it would also discourage discrimination against minorities.
+- Linguistic minorities would be somewhat less economically and educationally disadvantaged, as well as less isolated from the rest of the world.
+It might also discourage discrimination against minorities.

 - Minority and endangered languages might become more endangered or climb closer towards extinction if the worldlang becomes the dominant language, unless they continue to maintain high social and cultural prestige within their cultures (depending on how the worldlang is implemented).